NEET/JEE Coaching Scholarship

 Condition (ii): Sum of probabilities =

-Therefore, the assignment is valid
+Therefore, the assignment is valid.

-Question:1.(c) Which of the following can not be valid assignment of probabilities for outcomes of sample Space
+Question:1.(c) Which of the following can not be a valid assignment of probabilities for outcomes of sample Space

 Answer: